IBM/materials/models/tdims/README.md

 ```

 This script is intended for nested cross-validation experiments used in the study.
 It is separate from the minimal examples above and is provided for experiment-level reproduction.

 - `quick`: recommended for a first test run or lightweight debugging
 - `full`: used for the main journal-paper experiments

 ## Notes

 - Internal imports inside `src/tdims/` are package-relative.
 - External usage from notebooks or scripts should use `from tdims import ...`.
 - If the repository is not package-installed, add `src/` to `sys.path` before import.
+- `requirements.txt` is intended for minimal descriptor usage.
+- `requirements-notebook.txt` is intended for the notebook example and related plotting dependencies.

 ## Citation